rhysd/Dachs/next/docs/design/draft/types.md

 # Type Variable

 Type variable is a placeholder which can be replaced by actual type.
 The name starts with `'`.
-This is used for making a variant type.
+This is used for making a variable type.

 ```
 type Pair = {'a, 'b}